 - An address book, in which users can submit contact names, then search for contacts stored in your program.

-- An alphabetizer, in which the user provides a list of words, and your program sorts them in alphabetical order.
+- An alphabetizer, in which the user offers a list of words, and your program sorts them in alphabetical order.

-- A hangman game, in which the user tries to guess a hidden word by inputting letters, and your game provides feedback for correct or incorrect guesses.
-When the user guesses all of the letters to your word, they win.
+- A hangman game, in which the user tries to guess a hidden word by inputting letters, and your game gives feedback for correct or incorrect guesses.
+When the user guesses all the letters to your word, they win.

 A quick Google search will reveal even more mini-challenges that require you to apply your skills to real-world problems.

-When embarking on longer-term projects, think of things you’re willing to invest time into.
-Whether it’s a personal website, a mobile application, or a desktop tool, you’ll encounter an unprecedented amount of speed bumps along the way.
+When embarking on longer-term projects, think of things you’re willing to invest time in.
+Whether it’s a personal website, a mobile application, or a desktop tool, you’ll hit speed bumps along the way.
 Choosing a project you truly enjoy and care about ensures you follow through.

-Another great way to find projects is by freelancing.
+Another great way to stay engaged with coding projects is by freelancing.
 You don’t need to be an expert programmer to build a useful tool for someone.
-Reach out to a friend, family member, or local business in need of a tool or website that you can make for free — it’s a win-win.
+Reach out to a friend, family member, or local business in need of a tool or website — it’s a win-win.

-The resources I’ve listed so far are all valuable, but they all come with a downside: They’re largely solo efforts.
-Having a friend or an online community to provide further guidance can be invaluable to your learning.
+The resources I’ve listed so far are all valuable, but they’re mostly solo efforts.
+Having a friend or an online community to give further guidance can be invaluable to your learning.

-In addition to a mentor, you may want to get involved in a community.
-Look for online groups, networking events and meetups in your area, and hackathons where you can make connections with experienced programmers.
+You may also want to join a community.
+Look for local groups, networking events and meetups in your area, and hackathons where you can make in-person connections with other programmers.

 - Stack Overflow, a forum site for programming questions and discussion.